khulnasoft/khulnasoft/doc/dev/security/csrf_security_model.md

   * This includes static page serving.
   * This includes UI routes like login, logout, etc.

-Having a clear separation between Sourcegraph's endpoints between API and non-API endpoints makes it easy for us to reason about the security model of each in relative isolation.
+Having a clear separation between Khulnasoft's endpoints between API and non-API endpoints makes it easy for us to reason about the security model of each in relative isolation.
 It also allows us to ensure all security middleware for each endpoint uniformly applies to _all_ of our API endpoints, or all of our non-API endpoints, with ease and eliminates the need for per-endpoint security analysis.

 ## Where requests come from